Duhok SC: Stadium

 Duhok Stadium is the stadium where Duhok Sport Club play their home games.
 It is a multiuse stadium in Duhok, Kurdistan.
-The stadium originally held 10,000 people, but after reconstruction it now holds 25,000 people, making it the one of the largest in Iraq.
+The stadium originally held 10,000 people, but after reconstruction it now holds 25,000 people, making it one of the largest in Iraq.
 It was built in 1992.
 It is located on Raza Road, Duhok.

 Rivalries

 Duhok FC fans consider Zakho FC and Erbil SC to be their main rivals.
 Zakho FC are the club's traditional rivals with whom they contest the "Duhok Derby" but differing fortunes have somewhat diluted the clubs' dislike of each other, even though now Zakho FC are back in the Iraqi Premier League and the rivalry is set to continue and to be more heated than ever.
 Erbil SC and Duhok SC also share very heated rivalries, as the two main Kurdish teams in the Iraqi league both teams are very much still rivals, even though these clubs are bitter rivals, the number of incidents and violence has decreased incredibly now these clubs share very safe but still heated encounters.
-The match between the two is known as the "Iraqi Kurdistan Derby", or alternatively, the "North Iraq Derby".

-Crest and nickname
+Crest and Nickname

-The Duhok SC logo reflects a hawk on top of football, and beneath that is the Olympic logo. the words at the top of the badge are in Kurdish "یانهیا دهوک یا وهرزشی " written horizontally. and translated on the bottom to English 'Duhok Sport Club'.
-Duhok SC are nicknamed Mountains' Hawks (صقور الجبال).
+The Duhok SC logo features the club's primary colors, yellow and blue.
+It depicts a hawk, symbolizing the club's nickname, "Mountains' Hawks" (صقور الجبال).
+The logo also includes the letters "DSC" at the top, representing Duhok Sports Club, and displays the year of the club's founding at the bottom.